lmerz1/trl/README.md

 **Providing your own API key by signing up for free with [DeepL](https://www.deepl.com/en/pro-api?cta=header-pro-api/) is necessary for this to function.**

+Once you have your own API key, please enter it into the API_KEY.txt file in the following format:

+    deepl_auth_key your-api-key-here:fx

 ## Valid uses – examples

 Both the target language (`-t`) and the content of the string to be translated (`-c`) must be specified.